Ryan-RE-Wang/ryan-re-wang.github.io/_publications/2022-03-01-aaai_workshop.md

 ---

-Our results revealed that the shape of lungs is an important factor in the identification of race and is therefore a likely shortcut for the detection of radiological features.
+We applied several image processing methods to identified the key information in chest X-ray that CNN-based deep learning model used for classifying patient's race group.
+Our results revealed that the shape of lungs is an important factor in the classification of race and is therefore a likely shortcut for the detection of radiological features.
 The image rotation can be used to decrease the weight assigned to race-related features without compromising the performance of anomaly detection.
 The proposed training scheme was also shown to mediate the disparities in detection performance among races.